Topics as Clusters of Citation Links to Highly Cited Sources: The Case of Research on International Relations: Methods

 Deriving their link-clustering approach, \citeN{evans2009line} introduced a random link-node-link walker.
 The first summand on the right-hand side of Equation \ref{eq.Psi} is the probability of such a walker sitting on a link in $L$ to escape from $L$ and the second summand is the escape probability for the complement of $L$ \shortcite{havemann_communities_2019}.
 Further motivations for using the $\Psi$-function were given by \shortciteN{havemann_memetic_2017}.

+A connected link set $L$ that corresponds to a local minimum in the cost landscape is called a link cluster or a link community.
 The cost landscape is very rough, i.e., there are many local minima that differ only in a few links.
 We are interested in well separated link sets that differ from any better separated set in more than only some links.
 Therefore we need a resolution parameter $r$.
 It is used to decide whether we can consider a link set $L$ as a \textit{valid} community.
 If there is a link set $L_0$ with $\Psi(L_0)<\Psi(L)$ and the two link sets differ in less than $r|L|$ links then $L_0$ makes $L$ \textit{invalid}.
 In other words, we search for local minima with no lower place in the landscape within a radius $r|L|$.

 A local search in PsiMinL is done by greedily including neighbouring links to a connected link set $L$ or by excluding links from $L$ that are attached to boundary nodes.
 Here I have implemented a procedure that tries to lower cost in an alternating sequence of link exclusion and inclusion until no further improvement is possible.